Unification of Italy: Two Sicilies insurrection

-In 1820, Spaniards successfully revolted over disputes about their Constitution, which influenced the development of a similar movement in Italy.
-Inspired by the Spaniards (who, in 1812, had created their constitution), a regiment in the army of the Kingdom of Two Sicilies, commanded by Guglielmo Pepe, a Carbonaro (member of the secret republican organization), mutinied, conquering the peninsular part of Two Sicilies.
+In 1820, liberal Spaniards successfully revolted, demanding a Constitution, which influenced the development of a similar movement in Italy.
+Inspired by the Spaniards, a regiment in the army of the Kingdom of Two Sicilies, commanded by Guglielmo Pepe, a Carbonaro (member of the secret republican organization), mutinied, conquering the peninsular part of Two Sicilies.
 The king, Ferdinand I, agreed to enact a new constitution.
-The revolutionaries, though, failed to court popular support and fell to Austrian troops of the Holy Alliance.
+The revolutionaries, although, failed to court popular support and fell to Austrian troops of the Holy Alliance.
 Ferdinand abolished the constitution and began systematically persecuting known revolutionaries.
 Many supporters of revolution in Sicily, including the scholar Michele Amari, were forced into exile during the decades that followed.

 Piedmont insurrection

 The leader of the 1821 revolutionary movement in Piedmont was Santorre di Santarosa, who wanted to remove the Austrians and unify Italy under the House of Savoy.
 The Piedmont revolt started in Alessandria, where troops adopted the green, white, and red tricolore of the Cisalpine Republic.
-The king's regent, prince Charles Albert, acting while the king Charles Felix was away, approved a new constitution to appease the revolutionaries, but when the king returned he disavowed the constitution and requested assistance from the Holy Alliance.
+King Victor Emmanuel I abdicated in response, and the regent for the new king, Prince Charles Albert, approved a new constitution to appease the revolutionaries, but when King Charles Felix returned he disavowed the constitution and requested assistance from the Holy Alliance.
 Di Santarosa's troops were defeated, and the would-be Piedmontese revolutionary fled to Paris.

 In Milan, Silvio Pellico and Pietro Maroncelli organized several attempts to weaken the hold of the Austrian despotism by indirect educational means.
 In October 1820, Pellico and Maroncelli were arrested on the charge of carbonarism and imprisoned.